DustinWatts/Bluetooth-System-Monitor/README.md

 Open the sketch in the Arduino IDE.
 Select the right board, the right port and hit 'Upload'.
 After this, you will also need to upload the `data` folder.
 Because the background image also needs to be uploaded.
 You can use the "ESP Sketch Data Upload" tool that can be found here: https://github.com/me-no-dev/arduino-esp32fs-plugin
 ![ESP Sketch Data](http://dustinwatts.nl/freetouchdeck/images/ftd_esp_sketch_data.png)

-## Computer side installation
+## Computer side installation on Windows:

-***Windows***:

 On Windows the python script uses PySerial to communicate with the ESP32 and it uses psutil to get the the system information.
-CPU, GPU and fan speed are retreived using 'OpenHardwareMonitorLib.dll'.
+CPU, GPU and fan speed are retreived using `OpenHardwareMonitorLib.dll`.
+[More information about OpenHardwareMonitorLib.dll](https://openhardwaremonitor.org/)

-Make sure 'OpenHardwareMonitorLib.dll' is in the same folder as the Python script!
+Make sure `OpenHardwareMonitorLib.dll` is in the same folder as the Python script!

 `pip install pyserial`
 Docs on PySerial: https://pythonhosted.org/pyserial/